hindu-comm/mail_stream_indology/2018/01/Unpaywall/150__Dominik_Wujastyk.md

 fast, free, legal access to many research articles that are behind a paywall.
 A clever and, again, legal idea that truly helps us with our research.
 FAQ <http://unpaywall.org/faq>
-​

-​If you arrive at a journal website and can't read the article without paying, Unpaywall will search for a copy of that same article that is on a legal university research repository or the author's home page, PubMedCentral, etc.  In about half the cases, a free copy of the article
+If you arrive at a journal website and can't read the article without paying, Unpaywall will search for a copy of that same article that is on a legal university research repository or the author's home page, PubMedCentral, etc.  In about half the cases, a free copy of the article